Kite Boarding Instruction

 No. Your friend that said they took one or 3 lessons and learned to kite forgot to tell you that they walked up the beach for three months or a year before they figured it out.
 They also forgot to mention how many times they needed (and still need) to be rescued.
 There is too much to learn and internalize for a person to learn to kite safely in one day.
 There seems to be some schools that try to sell you that idea so they can make a sale.
 If you decide to learn to kite with them, you will find that you will be a accident waiting to happen.
 You will learn what a "kitemare" is.
 The following competencies helped others in the learning process:

-4. Knowing other wind powered sports such as wind surfing or sailing
+4. Familiarity with other wind powered sports such as wind surfing or sailing

 6. Knowing how to swim the back stroke.